The Cheeky Monkey Media Blog

 The main upright vertical stroke in a letter, or the first diagonal stroke in letters with non-vertical strokes, is the stem.

 A horizontal stroke is called a bar.
 Occasionally a crossbar will also be called a bar.

-Now that you've studied up on all the different parts of letters, here's a challenge for you!
+Now that you’ve studied all the different parts of letters, here’s a challenge for you!
 Below is an image of all the letter parts we covered in this article.
-How many can you name without having to scroll back up and double check?
+How many can you name without having to scroll back up and double-check?
 Reach out to us on social media and let us know how you did!